 What is cycle counting?

 Cycle counting is the process of partially counting merchandise on a continuous basis so you can stay on top of stock levels without having to interrupt regular store operations.
-This task entails that you count just certain portions of inventory on a daily or weekly basis so you won’t have to do a full inventory count anymore.
+The cycle counting process entails that you count just certain portions of inventory on a daily or weekly basis so you won’t have to do a full inventory count anymore.

-In this post, we’ll talk about how you can effectively implement cycle counting in your store.
-Check out the steps and tips below.
+In the following paragraphs, we’ll talk about how you can effectively implement cycle counting in your store.
+We’ll also walk you through the inventory cycle count process, and how to ensure that everything goes on without a hitch.

 Determine when and how you’re going to count merchandise